RomainKurtz/Ultimatte_SmartRemote_MITM/README.md

-# UltimatteKey — Remote control for the Blackmagic Smart Remote 4
+# Ultimatte — Remote control for the Blackmagic Smart Remote 4

 Trigger **Ultimatte unit switching** in the Blackmagic **Smart Remote** software over **HTTP**, exactly as if someone had pressed a physical **UNIT** button on the panel — while the physical